-To ensure effective risk assessment and monitoring, the Group developed a comprehensive product development and management framework and issued the "Product Development and Management Guideline", which clearly defines the roles and responsibilities of all related units, and the proper risk assessment procedures for the product development process.
+To ensure effective risk assessment and monitoring, the Group developed a comprehensive product development and management framework, which clearly defines the roles and responsibilities of all related units, and the proper risk assessment procedures for the product development process.

-In accordance with the strategic objectives set by the Management, the respective product management units are responsible for formulating business and product development plans, and Business Development Division shall ensure the plans are aligned with the Bank's overall strategies.
+In accordance with the strategic objectives set by the Management, the respective product management units are responsible for formulating business and product development plans, and Business Development Division shall ensure the plans are aligned with the bank's overall strategies.
 Credit Risk Management Division ("CMD"), Compliance Section, Audit Division and Finance Division etc. are accountable for risk assessment and review.